digitalmediabremen/documents/Directions for Visualizing Concept.md

-# Directions for Visualizing Concept
+# Directions for Visualizing Concepts